wkumari/draft-wkumari-dnsop-trust-management/README.md

    note: This is to prevent two successive keys having the same keytag (e.g: 123), and then seeing "_123." - which 123 key was that?!
-   RFC4034 Appendix B admonition: "Implementations MUST NOT assume that the key tag uniquely identifies a DNSKEY RR" - I think that is for validators though.]
+   RFC4034 Appendix B admonition: "Implementations MUST NOT assume that the key tag uniquely identifies a DNSKEY RR", but this appears to be targeted ad validating resolver implmentations.]

 3. TDS Record Processing

-   A compliant recursive resolver will periodically (every 'Active Refresh' interval ([RFC5011] Section 2.3)) query the trust point domain for the TDS Owner Name.
-It will receive back either an error (e.g NoError / NoData), or a TDS RRSet.
-It will validate the TDS record, using standard DNSSEC logic.
+   When a compliant recursive resolver performs the "Active Refresh" query at port of its RFC5011 ([RFC5011] Section 2.3)) processing it will also send a TDS query for the TDS Owner Name.

-   Assuming a TDS RRSet is received and validates, the resolver will parse the RRSet.
-The RRSet will contain one or more TDS records, listing the DS records that correspond to DNSKEYs that may sign the zone.
-The resolver SHOULD store this list to its configuration / persistent storage.
+   It will receive back either an error (e.g NoError / NoData), or a (nonsencial) answer.
+The entire purpose of this query is to signal the list of trust anchors that the recursive reolver knows about to the nameservers that serve the zone containing the TA.
+This means that the response to the query contains no useful information and MUST be ignored.

-Kumari                  Expires December 31, 2015               [Page 4]
+Kumari                   Expires March 28, 2016                 [Page 4]

-Internet-Draft    draft-wkumari-dnsop-trust-management         June 2015
+Internet-Draft    draft-wkumari-dnsop-trust-management    September 2015

-   [Ed note: See Appendix B for a worked example of performing a keyroll using this mechanism.
-It's much less complex than this all makes it sound...]

-   [Ed note - Corner cases.
-I didn't want to spend too long writing out all of the handling for these until I've gotten some feedback on the concept:]

-   1. The TDS doesn't validate.
-This is the same as in a non-TDS / RFC5011 world.
-You entered the TA incorrectly, you are under attack, or similar.

-   2. There is no TDS record (you get NoError / NoData).
-You have somehow become out of sync with the system, or someone has bungled the keyroll in an odd way.
-Panicking is a good option here.

 4. IANA Considerations